 Dynamic Nested Routes

 You can also create dynamic nested routes by combining nested routes with dynamic routing.
-For example, to create a route like /blog/[slug]
+For example, to create a route like /blog/[slug], add a file named [slug].js in the pages/blog directory.

 // pages/blog/[slug].js